aaccomando/adv_py_FinalProj/README.md

 #### general steps to get database setup:
-  - when you clone or pull the repo you should have a <filename>.db file in the directory
+  - when you clone or pull the repo you should have a "db.sql" file in the directory
   - make sure you have a postgres server, and the server is running.
     - Instructions found [here](https://www.postgresql.org/download/)
-  - dependant on your postgress server installation:
+  - dependant on your postgres server installation:
     - you'll have command line commands to import a database table
-    - for ex. on mac -> we install the app above and in terminal run:
+    - for example on mac
+      - we install the app above and when the postgres server is running, go to the project directory and run (in terminal):
       - `psql < db.sql`
+    - the server should now have a database called "fooddb"
-    - this creates the DB and tables necessary
+      - this is where we are reading and writing our users information
+      - soon to have multiple tables to incorportate more advanced features on the front end